Leo-Simpson/c-lasso/paper/paper.md

 problem  = classo_problem(X,y,C)
 ```

-We next describe what problem instances are available and how to solve them.
+We next describe what type of problem instances are available and how to solve them.

 ## Statistical problem formulations {#formulations}